panas2567/panas2567.github.io/_posts/2025-10-15-5dayswith-python-builtins-len.md

 len(object, /)
 ```

-Function `len` returns the number of items of an object, its length.
+Me, for example, I want to quickly check the length of a list or a pandas DataFrame to get number of rows,
-For example, I want to quickly check the length of a list or a pandas DataFrame to get number of rows.
+number of characters in a string, etc.

 ```python
 >>> len("25 characters long string")